saroshmorani/Bank-Management-System/README.md

 This is a Bank Management System using Assembly Language (EMU8086 with MASM).
 The system allows the customer to create an account, log in, deposit money, withdraw money, view balance, and save updated balance to a file.
 The project demonstrates low-level concepts such as file handling, string manipulation, memory addressing, and interrupts.
 ## Functions
 - Account creation
-- Username and password validation
+- Username and Password Validation
-- Deposit and withdrawal with error handling
+- Deposit and Withdrawal with error handling
 - Display customer details
 - Save, updates balance to file